sparkflows/sparkflows-docs/docs/troubleshooting/livy.rst

 4. Running Detailed livy diagnostics from Diagnostics
 ------

-* Access this section by navigating to **Administration -> Diagnostics -> Connections** after logging into Fire Insights.
+* Access this section by navigating to **Administration -> Diagnostics -> Connections** after logging into Sparkflows.
 * By clicking the **Run Detailed Diagnostic** button, the user can view additional information about the session running in Livy for the selected connection.

   .. figure:: ..//_assets/diagnositcs/livy_detailed_diagnostic_test.png